-2.2.18.3 Why do supervisors audit support services?
+2.2.18.3 When, why and where do supervisors audit support services?

-Audits are an important tool for supervisors for a variety of reasons:
+Audits are an important tool for a variety of reasons:

-Ensure the workers are making the best possible, and equitable, decisions when issuing support services, as well as documenting the approval, issuance, and denial of support services.
+Ensure workers are making the best possible, and equitable, decisions when issuing support services, as well as documenting the approval, issuance, and denial of support services.

 Find areas of: